clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 \ask Without zooming in, what information can we extract from just the waveform?
 \end{itemize}

 As you can hear and see, these sounds are more complex than the sounds we've dealt with so far.
-While before, the sounds that we dealt with didn't change over time in terms of pitch, the pattern of vibrations in these sounds changes continuously.
+While before the sounds that we dealt with didn't change over time in terms of pitch, the pattern of vibrations in these sounds changes continuously.
 Counting vibrations or looking at the spectrum will not be tell us much.
 With these sort of sounds, a *spectogram* is a much more informative visualisation.
 The spectogram is shown in the View & Edit window below the waveform, but we'll explore some Praat functionality to draw the spectograms of both baby sounds above each other.

 So far we've seen how we can view and edit Praat objects.
 Praat has different viewers for different objects, where you can interact with the objects and zoom in on regions of interest.
 When you're writing a paper however, you might want to somehow extract these visualisations and save them as pictures.
 For this reason, most Praat objects can, apart from being viewed, also be drawn into the **Praat picture** window, from where they can be saved as figures.
 We'll use this functionality to draw the spectograms of the two baby sounds.

 \begin{itemize}
 \action Select the french-baby or german-baby sound.
 \action In the *Praat picture* window draw a rectangle with a width of six and height of four by dragging the mouse.
 \action Create a Spectogram object.
-Click on the "Spectrum -" button under Analyse.
-From there, click on the "To spectogram..." button and accept the default settings.
+Click on the ``Spectrum -" button under Analyse.
+From there, click on the ``To spectogram..." button and accept the default settings.
-\action Select the freshly created Spectogram object and click "Paint..." under the "Draw - " button and accept the default settings again.
+\action Select the freshly created Spectogram object and click ``Paint..." under the ``Draw - " button and accept the default settings again.
 \action Draw a second rectangle below the first one.
 Use the second rectangle to draw the Spectogram of the other baby sound.
 \ask Given what we know about spectrums and waveforms, and by comparing the appearance of the spectogram to what the babies sound like, what property of the sound do you think the spectogram visualizes?
 What do the x- and y- axes represent?
 What does the darkness of pixels represent?
 \end{itemize}